sureshdasarwar/Data-science-in-Python/README.md

 1. collecting the data from the web-API using Python.
 2. Parse the collected data and store it in an appropriate format.
 3. Load and represent the data using data structure, clean and filter the data.
-4. Remove the NUll values and Missing values.
+4. Remove the Null values and Missing values.
 5. Data visualization for selected data and plotting the graphs.

 #### NOTE: PLEASE CONSIDER THIS PROJECT AS EXAMPLE FOR ENCOURAGEMENT AND INSPIRATIONAL PURPOSE, IF YOU WANT TO REFER THIS WORK PLEASE PROVIDE THE CITATION OF THIS LINK IN YOUR WORK.